aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_mapping.md

 ## Duplicate Columns

-If a file contains columns that have the same name, Spark will automatically rename them to unique names by numbering every field name that has a duplicate with a number representing the column position in the schema, **starting with 0**.
-All occurences, including the first, will be numbered.
+If a file contains columns that have the same name, Apache Spark will automatically rename them to unique names by numbering every field name that has a duplicate with a number representing the column position in the schema, **starting with 0**.
+All occurrences, including the first, will be numbered.

 For files with duplicate columns, the ETL will not be aware if those duplicate columns change location in the source file schema.
 We recommend using [data quality rules](./data_quality.md) to check field types to catch this situation.